The Beanie Bubble

 The Beanie Bubble is a 2023 American comedy-drama film directed by Kristin Gore and Damian Kulash Jr. from a screenplay by Gore, based on the 2015 book The Great Beanie Baby Bubble: Mass Delusion and the Dark Side of Cute by Zac Bissonnette about the Beanie Babies bubble.
 The film stars Zach Galifianakis, Elizabeth Banks, Sarah Snook, and Geraldine Viswanathan.

-The Beanie Bubble was released in select cinemas on July 21, 2023, before its streaming release on July 28, 2023, by Apple TV+.
+The Beanie Bubble was released in select theaters on July 21, 2023, before its streaming release on July 28, 2023, by Apple TV+.

 Plot

 The film tells the story behind the 1990s Beanie Babies craze.
 It follows toy manufacturer Ty Warner and the women who were integral to his success.
 Robbie, Sheila, and Maya help turn Beanie Babies into the coveted products they became.
 The characters are based on three real women: Patricia Roche, Faith McGowan, and Lina Trivedi, who each played integral roles in increasing Beanie Babies’ popularity.